sanishsuwal7/Neurips-CogInterp/README.md

     - lottery_ticket.ipynb: This file consists of code to train normal and pruned networks using lottery hypothesis method.
     - metrics.ipynb: Implementation of helper functions related to explanation metrics.
     - resnet_18.py: Implementation of ResNet 18 model.
-    - saliency_maps.ipynb : Code to genrate saliency maps for models using various explantion methods.
+    - saliency_maps.ipynb : Code to generate saliency maps for models using various explanation methods.
     - utils.ipynb: Helper functions.